engineyard/ey-docs/pages/ssl-certificates.md

   </tr>

    <tr>
-    <td>I applied an SSL certificate, clicking Add Certificates throws no errors, but the certificate does not appear installed.</td><td>Make sure that your key file does not use a passphrase.
+    <td>I applied an SSL certificate and clicking Add Certificates throws no errors, *but* the certificate does not appear installed (or the old certificate is still in place) and Nginx is not restarting.</td><td>Make sure that your key file does not use a passphrase.
 If it does, <a href="#topic9">remove it</a> and paste the new key file into the SSL Certificate Key text box; see <a href="#topic11">Install certificate to your application on Engine Yard Cloud</a>. </td>
    </tr>
 </td>
 </table>